christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 * Output

 ## Directory Structure
-#### The Datasets and Output directories have been ignored for space reasons.
-Output may be added later
+#### Datasets and Ouput/Smoke/Graphs have been ignored for space reasons
 ~/BiolinksAnalysis/Scripts
 ~/BiolinksAnalysis/Datasets
 ~/BiolinksAnalysis/Output